CELEBRATING 15 YEARS OF THE PENSION INVESTMENT APPROACHES

 What of the next 15 years?
 Well more of the same really.
 We’ll continue to make sure our PIAs are invested in what we believe to be the best underlying funds, consistently optimising asset allocation and making any changes we believe will deliver what we hope to be more stellar investment returns for your clients over the next decade and beyond.

-Find out more about what the future may hold for multi-asset investing from Head of Pension Investments, Maria Nazarova-Doyle, or read our 15 years of the Pension Investment Approaches Report.
+Find out more about what the future may hold for multi-asset investing from Head of Pension Investments, Maria Nazarova-Doyle, or read our 15 years of the Pension Investment Approaches Report (PDF 263KB).

 Written by Iain McGowan, Investments Director